Theoretical/obs-smash/README.md

 # obs-smash
-OBS manager for Smash4 (or any other smash game)
+OBS manager for Smash4 (or any other smash game) using Python 3.

 * Pulls matches from challonge and auto updates stream matches based on winner.
 * Speaks to OBS using obs-websocket.